vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Stack Traces.md

 :::

 The key information to look for in a stack trace is the ::file name::{.context-b}, ::method name::{.context-a}, and ::line number::{.context-c}.
+Information is presented newest to oldest, the path the code took to get to here.

 ### Details